-Under component 1.1 the project completed the selection of both the employers and the beneficiaries for on-the-job trainings.
-Overall 45 trainees (out of which 45 DP, all women) were selected by the implementing partner "Youth for Change" NGO, who are taking their on-the-job training currently to upgrade their capacities and reboot their skills to better match the labor market needs and increase their chances for employment after completing the trainings directly delivered by the local employers.
-16 employers mainly from the SME sector in the target regions of Syunik and Gegharkunik are identified for this purpose and providing the on-job-training.
+Under component 1.1 the project continued the paid 3-month on-job training activity.
+To this end it completed the selection of both the employers and the beneficiaries for the 2nd phase of on-the-job trainings.
+Overall, 68 trainees- 31 from Syunik and 37 from Gegharkunik (out of which 68 DP, all women) were selected by the implementing partner "Youth for Change" NGO, who took their on-the-job training to upgrade their capacities and reboot their skills to better match the labor market needs and increase their chances for employment after completing the trainings directly delivered by the local employers.
+25 employers from ten different SME sectors in the target regions of Syunik and Gegharkunik were identified for this purpose and provided the on-job-training.
 Both the employers and the beneficiaries were consulted on their obligations and rights as provided by the national labor legislation, UNDP social standards and decent work principles.

-On-the-job trainings will be completed as of end-December 2021.
-The project anticipates around 50% retention rate to ensure formal employment for the beneficiaries after the trainings.
+On-the-job trainings were completed as of May 31, 2022.
+Currently, about one quarter of the beneficiaries have remained at their training workplaces.
+The project anticipates around 40% retention rate in the upcoming months.

-After preliminary needs assessment and consultations in Gegharkunik and Syunik regions, the project announced a call for small grant support as a means for non-agricultural livelihoods rehabilitation 60 applications are received.
-Around 30 beneficiaries from the displaced populations and other vulnerable groups will be shortlisted by end-December to receive the small grants for starting non-agricultural microbusinesses, or as an additional support to the existing enterprises.
+After preliminary needs assessment and consultations in Gegharkunik and Syunik regions, in late 2021 the project had announced a call for small grant support as a means for non-agricultural livelihoods rehabilitation.
+As a result, in this reporting period 15 applicants (9 women and 6 man) from displaced population and other vulnerable groups were selected and provided with small non-agricultural grants mainly as an additional support to their existing enterprises.
+Additionally, they employed three DP women in frame of small grant contribution.